 The Three Key Insurances to Protect Your Family

-by Todd Youngdahl, CFP®
+Todd Youngdahl, CFP® at Washington Wealth Advisors

 A great investment portfolio means nothing if your financial plan doesn’t include protection against risks.
 Risk management through insurance is a critical part of a comprehensive financial plan.
-Without adequate insurance coverage, your financial future is not secure.
+Without adequate insurance coverage, your financial future is not protected.

 Thankfully, this is the least commonly used insurance of the three, but the most commonly purchased due to its importance.
 Life insurance protects your dependents in the event of your death.
 It’s important to carry life insurance if you have children or other dependents and to update your coverage based on your needs at least once per year.